 At first glance, Laurel Hill Creek might not seem like an impressive fishery.
 Listed as #7 on American Rivers’ “Most Endangered Rivers” list in 2009, Laurel Hill Creek’s waters are accessed by undertaking a lengthy hike.
-But if you make the effort, we promise Laurel Hill Creek is worth it.
+But if you make the effort, we promise it is worth it.

-Not many anglers, however, are willing to make the strenuous effort required to get to the better parts of the Creek, meaning that you will most likely have the best parts of the fishery all to yourself.
-With the right approach, you are sure to have success tackling this stream.
+Not many anglers, however, are willing to make the strenuous effort required to reach the better parts of the Creek, meaning that you will most likely have the best parts of the fishery all to yourself.
+With the right approach, however, you are sure to have success tackling this stream.

 Contents